-unified uranium (uranium unifié)

-A category of uranium, used for nuclear material accounting and reporting purposes under the Safeguards Agreement, through which all uranium (natural, depleted and enriched) is included in a single (unified) account.

-unirradiated thorium (thorium non irradié)

-As defined in the IAEA Regulations.
-(Source: Packaging and Transport of Nuclear Substances Regulations 2015)

-Note: In the IAEA Regulations, unirradiated thorium means containing not more than $10^{-7}$ grams of uranium-233 per gram of thorium-232.

-unit 0 operator (opérateur de la tranche 0)

-The person in a multi-unit nuclear power plant (NPP) who is responsible for operating and monitoring a group of safety and process systems common to all reactor units from the main control room unit 0 panels, in accordance with the NPP licence, policies and procedures.

-unsealed source (source non scellée)

-A source other than a sealed source.
+unified uranium (uranium unifié) A category of uranium, used for nuclear material accounting and reporting purposes under the Safeguards Agreement, through which all uranium (natural, depleted and enriched) is included in a single (unified) account. unirradiated thorium (thorium non irradié) As defined in the IAEA Regulations.
+(Source: Packaging and Transport of Nuclear Substances Regulations 2015) Note: In the IAEA Regulations, unirradiated thorium means containing not more than 10-7 grams of uranium-233 per gram of thorium-232. unit 0 operator (opérateur de la tranche 0) The person in a multi-unit nuclear power plant (NPP) who is responsible for operating and monitoring a group of safety and process systems common to all reactor units from the main control room unit 0 panels, in accordance with the NPP licence, policies and procedures. unsealed source (source non scellée) A source other than a sealed source.
 (Source: Nuclear Substances and Radiation Devices Regulations) Note: These nuclear substances are in a physical form where dispersion of the radioactive material is possible during use or handling.
 Usually a liquid, they may also be in solid, powder or gaseous form.
 Unsealed sources are commonly used in medical diagnostic and therapeutic treatments, as well as in laboratory research applications.
-Also called open source.

-update training (formation de mise à jour)

-See continuing training.

-upper subcritical limit (USL) (limite supérieure de sous-criticité [LSSC]) The maximum allowed value of the calculated effective multiplication factor ( $k{eff}$ ) or of a singleparameter subcritical limit, under both normal and credible abnormal conditions, including allowance for the bias, uncertainty in the bias, and an administrative margin of subcriticality. uprate (augmentation de puissance) The action of increasing a nuclear power plant's output capacity. uranium (U) (uranium) See depleted uranium, enriched uranium or natural uranium. uranium concentrate (concentré d'uranium) A product with a high abundance in uranium obtained by physical and chemical treatments, requiring further refinement before it is suitable for nuclear use.
-Uranium concentrate from a mill is upgraded by refining and converting it to uranium trioxide ( $UO_3$ ), and subsequently into uranium dioxide ( $UO_2$ ) (used in Canada) and uranium hexafluoride ( $UF_6$ ) (exported).
-Also called yellowcake. uranium ore concentrate (concentré de minerai d'uranium) See uranium concentrate. urine collector (personne chargée des prélèvements d'urine) With respect to fitness for duty, a trained person who instructs and assists workers at a urine collection site, who receives and makes an initial inspection of the specimen provided by workers, and who initiates and completes a custody control form. usability (capacité d'utilisation) The extent to which a product can be used by specified users, to achieve specified goals, with effectiveness, efficiency and satisfaction in a specified context of use. use (utiliser) Manipulate or handle nuclear substances and radiation devices; operate radiation devices.
+Also called open source. update training (formation de mise à jour) See continuing training. upper subcritical limit (USL) (limite supérieure de sous-criticité [LSSC]) The maximum allowed value of the calculated effective multiplication factor (k{eff}) or of a singleparameter subcritical limit, under both normal and credible abnormal conditions, including allowance for the bias, uncertainty in the bias, and an administrative margin of subcriticality. uprate (augmentation de puissance) The action of increasing a nuclear power plant's output capacity. uranium (U) (uranium) See depleted uranium, enriched uranium or natural uranium. uranium concentrate (concentré d'uranium) A product with a high abundance in uranium obtained by physical and chemical treatments, requiring further refinement before it is suitable for nuclear use.
+Uranium concentrate from a mill is upgraded by refining and converting it to uranium trioxide (UO3), and subsequently into uranium dioxide (UO2) (used in Canada) and uranium hexafluoride (UF6) (exported).
+Also called yellowcake. uranium ore concentrate (concentré de minerai d'uranium) See uranium concentrate.

+urine specimen collector (personne chargée du prélèvement des échantillons d'urine) A trained person who instructs and assist workers at a urine collection site, receives the specimen provided by each worker and performs an initial inspection of that specimen, and initiates and completes a custody control form for that specimen. usability (capacité d'utilisation) The extent to which a product can be used by specified users, to achieve specified goals, with effectiveness, efficiency and satisfaction in a specified context of use. use (utiliser) Manipulate or handle nuclear substances and radiation devices; operate radiation devices.
 Note: This definition applies to nuclear substances and radiation devices. used fuel pool (piscine de combustible usé) See wet storage bay.